Nick Chubb Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Over his six career matchups against them, Chubb has averaged 100.7 rushing yards against the Bengals, 19.2 more than his over/under in Sunday's game.
+- Over his six career matchups against the Bengals, Chubb averaged 100.7 rushing yards per game, 18.2 more yards than his over/under in Sunday's game.

-- Chubb, in six matchups against the Bengals, has run for a TD three times, including multiple scores in two games.

-- The Bengals allow 96.1 yards per game on the ground, the NFL's fifth-ranked rush defense.

-- This year the Bengals have allowed 14 rushing TDs.
+- This season the Bengals have allowed 14 rushing TDs.
 They are ranked 12th in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Steelers, Chubb ran for 58 yards on 12 carries (averaging 4.8 yards per carry).
+- In last week's matchup against the Steelers, Chubb carried the ball 12 times for 58 yards (4.8 yards per carry).

 - In his last three games, Chubb has racked up 52 carries for 275 yards (91.7 per game) and two touchdowns.